Legal Alert – The EU Trademark Office (OHIM) Changes the Scope of Protection for Black and White Marks

 The Common Practice took effect on 2 June 2014 and will have effect on EU trademark registrations and applications retroactively.

-Three primary changes
+Three primary change

 1. Use requirements